-Typically, you create an Eggplant Performance test by using the Objectives feature in Eggplant Performance Studio.
+The easiest way to create an Eggplant Performance test is to use the Objectives feature in Eggplant Performance Studio.
 However, as you get more familiar with all the elements that make up a performance test, and as you develop more test assets across your workspace and projects, you might choose to create your tests from scratch instead.

 - Creating a Workspace

 - Generating a Script From Your Recording

 The test creation method provided is one of the several ways you can create a test in Eggplant Performance.
 The following sample test focuses on the functionality of Eggplant Performance Studio, and how you can use it to manage virtual users (VUs) and tests.

 Before you create an Eggplant Performance test, you must either open an existing workspace or add a new one in Eggplant Performance Studio.

 The workspace contains all environment-specific data such as injector details, default editors, compiler locations, and custom VU types.
 A workspace allows you to switch between different environments easily.
 For example, you can switch between a test and a live environment, both of which can have different injector configurations.

 To create a new workspace

 In Eggplant Performance Studio, select File > New > Workspace.
 The Add Workspace dialog box opens.